jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/scope/scope-files.md

-Here you can look for the file that you want to upload, which cannot exceed a size of 100 MB, and also add a meaningful description for the usage or purpose of the added file.
+Here you can look for the file that you want to upload, which cannot exceed a size of 5GB, and also add a meaningful description for the usage or purpose of the added file.